A bit of Utah only four hours from my home.

 The high desert canyon wildflowers continued to be striking.

-A little backtracking was done down the canyon.
+We did a little backtracking down the canyon.

-We discussed the possibility of an off-trail route across a mesa between Little and Big Dominguez Canyons. .An obvious exit point up to the mesa was found.
+We discussed the possibility of an off-trail route across a mesa between Little and Big Dominguez Canyons and found an obvious exit point.

 We savored the views into the canyons below.